PalakGarg14/Topic-Modeling---LDA---WANA-Cannabis-Customer-Reviews/README.md

     - What are the most discussed topics in the documents?
     - t-SNE Clustering Chart
     - pyLDAVis Visualization
-7. Conclusion: This section summarizes the main findings of the analysis and discusses potential next steps
+7.	**Conclusion**: This section summarizes the main findings of the analysis and discusses potential next steps

 **Results**
 The main findings of the analysis are presented in the analysis/Topic Modleing - LDA - Wana Gummies Reviews Analysis.ipynb Jupyter Notebook.
 The analysis identified several key topics discussed in the customer reviews, including the taste of the gummies and the effectiveness of the product.